cosmos72/gomacro/README.md

 * a library that adds Eval() and scripting capabilities to your Go programs, provided you comply with its LGPL license.
-  See issue #13 for sample code.
+  See [github issue #13](https://github.com/cosmos72/gomacro/issues/13) for sample code.

 * a way to execute Go source code on-the-fly without a Go compiler: you can either run `gomacro FILENAME.go` (works on every supported platform)